happypeter/edocs/soho.md

     - I may also need a brighter color one, it's esay to clean but mine still dirty visually
   - NOTE: these steps only works for 2-7 dishes case, if you have a lot of dish, add hot soapy water and drainage steps.
   - Tips: wash the cleanest first, like cups, then to plates, and wok/pan last.
 Have two dish towels and use them interchangeably, give one of them time to dry, otherwise they get smelly.
-- cleaning with towel
-  - go s pattern, not a cricle https://youtu.be/-C-ic2H24OU?t=506
 - drainer
   -  https://youtu.be/pw5RnGW2vYQ?t=28
   - a drainer basket over your sink https://www.bilibili.com/video/BV1E7411f73D?from=search&seid=9967977688875518656 . see also the lid hanger here